ColoredCarrot/mctest/README.md

 1. The engine (E) sets up a registry on some free port (say 1099)
 2. E starts up the runtime (R), passing the registry's port
 3. R gets a reference to the registry and registers its service
-4. R passes a signal via STDOUT to E
+4. R sends a signal via RMI to E
 5. E looks up the runtime service (knowing it's available because of the signal)

 Bidirectional communication is now established.